viv1729/Domain-Identification-with-Keyword-Extraction/README.md

 Data is present in data/ folder.

+Outputs can be seen in the notebook as explained below, or even in the report.

 Create a directory 'pretrained_embeds/' in the same directory as this repo.
 Download glove embeddings from http://nlp.stanford.edu/data/glove.6B.zip Unzip it and place file 'glove.6B/' in 'pretrained_embeds/' directory.